unified-ui/unifiedui-platform-service/CONCEPT.md

 | **Status** | Draft |
 | **Last Updated** | 2025-12-07 |

-## AIHub Vision
+## unifiedui Vision
-**AIHub** transforms the complexity of managing multiple AI systems into a single, unified experience.
-In today's AI landscape, organizations deploy agents across diverse platforms—Microsoft Foundry, n8n, LangGraph, Copilot, and custom solutions—resulting in fragmented user experiences, inconsistent monitoring, and operational silos.
-AIHub eliminates these challenges by providing a **Unified-UI for your AI**, where every agent, regardless of origin, converges into one cohesive platform.
+**unifiedui** transforms the complexity of managing multiple AI systems into a single, unified experience.
+In today's AI landscape, organizations deploy agents across diverse platforms—Microsoft Foundry, n8n, LangGraph, Copilot, and custom solutions—resulting in fragmented user experiences, inconsistent monitoring, and operational silos. unifiedui eliminates these challenges by providing a **Unified-UI for your AI**, where every agent, regardless of origin, converges into one cohesive platform.

 ### The Problem We Solve